-Advertising equivalency This dollar figure represents the amount of money it would take to purchase the equivalent in advertising space in a print publication or digital equivalent.
+Advertising equivalency This dollar figure represents the amount of money it would take Advertising equivalency to purchase the equivalent in advertising space in a print publication or digital equivalent.
 The VMC PR team uses a 1:1 ratio unlike many PR firms who use a multiplier to boost numbers.
 Impressions The number of views a print or digital article is estimated to reach based on circulation and subscription data.
 Media Placement A story (print or digital) about an aspect of Mendocino County that arises from PR efforts.
 Media Mission A trip by the PR team to a particular market, e.g., Vancouver BC, to meet local journalists and writers and inspire visitation to and coverage of Mendocino County.
 Releases This can either refer to a press release or a "hot sheet," which is distributed to the press and highlights new and upcoming businesses and openings in the county.
 FAM Familiarization tour or trip.
 Media FAMs involve members of the media who are vetted by the PR team prior to a visit.
 Sales FAMs apply to tour group operators who are visiting the county with the aim of including Mendocino in tour packages.
 Millennials The segment of the population born between the early and the mid-1990s to early 2000s.
 Also known as Generation Y, they are the children of baby boomers and older Gen Xers.
-Gen-Xers The population segment born between the early-to- mid 1960s and ending birth years ranging from the late 1970s to early 1980s.
+Gen-Xers The population segment born between the early-to-mid 1960s and ending birth years ranging from the late 1970s to early 1980s.
 Children of the Baby Boomers.
 Baby Boomers Those born btween the early-to-mid 1940s up to about 1964.
 Content marketing Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience - and, ultimately, to drive profitable customer action.
 Google Analytics A reporting tool provided by Google that can be used to analyze traffic, ad words, digital marketing campaigns, demographics, etc. for VisitMendocino.com.
 Facebook Insights A reporting tool for analyzing traffic, advertising campaigns, and other activities on Facebook.
 Activity Provider A person located in a tourist destination who provides a unique, local activity for a visitor to do while on vacation.
-Examples of such activities include kayaking, bike riding or arts and crafts, among others.
-Free Independent Traveler (FIT) A person or a couple that is not traveling with a group; usually references foreign travelers out on their own (Foreign Independent Traveler).
+Examples of such activities include kayaking, bike riding or arts and Free Independent Traveler (FIT) crafts, among others.
+A person or a couple that is not traveling with a group; usually references foreign travelers out on their own (Foreign Independent Traveler).
 Inbound Tour Operator Someone specializing in providing tours to overseas travelers to a destination, either operating the tour themselves or working through established partnerships with local suppliers.
-Receptives In effect, "middle men" between tour operators and hotel/lodging owners, chiefly in overseas markets.
-Receptives obtain contracts with hotels for booking arrangements and offer these to tour operators looking to satisfy tourist demand.
-Search Engine Marketing A marketing tactic using paid advertising services so that interested clients and customers can reach a business quicker and easier while searching online.
-Block A number of rooms, seats, or spaces reserved in advance, usually by wholesalers, tour operators, or receptive operators who intend to sell them as components of tour packages.
-Conversion Getting "heads in beds" or otherwise closing the sale.
-Differs from "hospitality."
-Hospitality is being warm, friendly and helpful.
-Conversion is active selling.
-Demand generators Strategies and programs developed by DMOs and suppliers to generate destination demand.
-Examples include festivals, events, cultural tours, and consumer promotion.
-Engagement On Facebook (and other social media platforms), engagement is when people perform actions on your Page.
-They may like a post, click on a link, or comment on an image for example.
-With Facebook Insights, engagement is measured as the number of times a post is clicked, liked, shared, or commented on.
-Reach A measure of the range of influence of any content; it is the measurement of how content is spread across various social media channels.
-Think of it as the number of eyeballs a piece of content is getting.
-On Facebook, for example, "total reach" is the number of people that have seen a particular post.